 - Can include dependents up to age 26

-If you can afford insurance but decide not to have coverage, you will pay a fine.
-In 2017 and beyond, the fine will remain 2.5% of your yearly family income, up to a set maximum.
-The maximum penalty for 2016 was $695 per person or $2,085 per family; the flat fee will be adjusted for inflation in 2017 and future years.
+If you can afford insurance but decide not to have coverage, you may pay a fine.
+In 2018, the fine was 2.5% of your yearly family income, up to a set maximum.
+The maximum penalty for 2018 was $695 per person or $2,085 per family; the penalty has been waived since 2019.

 While the majority of people will get health insurance through work, there are options for those who don’t have employer-sponsored coverage.
 Individuals can go online to healthcare.gov to learn about the Individual Marketplace.